This Company Is Helping Patients Get Paid For Their Influence

 Promise And Pitfalls

 Compared to other industries, health care carries some unique opportunities, risks, and challenges.
-Nick Blum, CEO of Catalant, a company that connects big brands with freelance experts, stresses the need for full awareness of biases and agendas.
+Nick Blum, general manager of Catalant, a company that connects big brands with freelance experts, stresses the need for full awareness of biases and agendas.
 "The key here will be transparency," he says.
 "Who has what relationship with whom, how does compensation flow, what incentives exist, and so on."

 Mullen says she did not disclose in every discussion that she would be paid, as she figured that it would be obvious.
 "They're aware that there's usually some sort of headhunter," she says.
 Also, she figured that the risk would be low, as it was a survey rather than a clinical trial.